bshinnny/SplitwiseClone/API-Docs/expenses.md

 ## Expenses

-### Get all of the Current User's Expenses ???
+### Get all of the Current User's Expenses

-Return all the bookings that the current user has made.
+Return all of the current user's expenses

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/bookings/current
+  * URL: /api/expenses/current
   * Body: none

 * Successful Response